Do You Tamp a Moka Pot?

 Probably the most straightforward approach to making a stronger brew is to lower the water to coffee ratio.
 While putting the same amount of coffee you usually do, pour just a little less water.
 Additionally, make sure it is not too little, as this will make your Moka pot start sputtering.

 The Goods and Bads of Tamping When Making Moka

 Many coffee experts (and basically every Italian) will agree that Moka coffee shouldn't be tamped, but some still do it.
-It probably won't improve your coffee taste, and it can be dangerous if you're using a low-quality Moka pot to brew in.
+It is important to realize that this can only make your coffee worse.

-If you are on the lookout for a new Moka pot, head over to our catalog and check out our premium products..
+All things considered, if you are on the lookout for a new Moka pot, head over to our catalog and check out our premium products.